Murder of the Grimes sisters: Walter Kranz

-Walter Kranz, a 53-year-old steamfitter and self-proclaimed psychic, phoned a switchboard operator at Chicago's central police complaint room on January 15 to inform the operator of his conviction that both sisters were deceased and that their bodies could be found in an unincorporated area of Lyons Township.
+Walter Kranz, a 53-year-old steamfitter and self-proclaimed psychic, phoned a switchboard operator at Chicago's central police complaint room on January 15 to inform of his conviction that both sisters were deceased and that their bodies could be found in an unincorporated area of Lyons Township.
 Kranz refused to disclose his name to the operator in this phone call, simply stating that he had experienced this revelation in a dream, before terminating the call.
-Nonetheless, the operator was able to trace the call to a location close to his home.
+Nonetheless, the operator traced the call to a location close to his home.

 The park described by Kranz in his telephone call would prove to be approximately one mile from the true location where the girls' bodies would be just found one week later.
 When questioned, Kranz informed police that several members of his family and ancestors possessed psychic powers, and that he had experienced this particular vision after a night of heavy drinking.

 Although initially considered by police to be their "number one suspect" in the murders, and with handwriting experts also determining he may have written a ransom note received by the girls' mother prior to the discovery of her daughters' bodies, Kranz denied any involvement in the sisters' abduction and murder.
 After being subjected to multiple interrogations, he was released.

 "They were nice, ordinary little girls.
 Poor and happy—we all were.
 Their mother had to work and she assigned them housework, like mopping the floors.
 Our idea of fun was to pour soapy water over them and slide around in our bare feet, giggling—silly, little-kid stuff, you know? ...
 They might have accepted a ride with someone they knew to get warm.
 Either that, or someone forced them into a car."